Miklak93/shell_setup/README.md

 Instruction:

+At the beginning install git, vim, gnome-tweaks, gnome-shell-extensions, gnome-shell-extension-prefs

 I. General apperance
-   1. Install "Yaru-dark" theme suitable for your Ubuntu release
-   2. Type "Tweaks" in activities, go to "Apperance" tab and do:
+   1. Type "Tweaks" in activities, go to "Apperance" tab and do:
       i.
 Applications: Yaru-dark
       ii.
 Cursor: DMZ-BLACK
       iii.
 Icons: Yaru
-   3. Type "Settings" in activities, go to "Dock" tab and do:
+   2. Type "Settings" in activities, go to "Dock" under "Apperance" tab and do:
       i.
 Position on screen: "Bottom"
       ii.
 Icon size: "24"
+   3. In order to remove "Home" from Desktop type "Extensions" in activities and disable "Desktop Icons"

 II.
 Terminal apperance
    1. Open terminal, click Edit -> Preferences and do: